ERIA-AIPA Online Joint Dialogue on Waste Management in the Context of COVID-19 Pandemic

 13 Jul 2020

-The joint dialogue was started by the opening remarks from Prof Hidetoshi Nishimura, the President of ERIA and Hon.
-Ms Nguyen Tuong Van, the Secretary-General of AIPA.
-In their opening remarks, both emphasize that the pandemic should be perceived as an opportunity to create better waste management for long term period as well as to make the waste as a resource.
+Professor Hidetoshi Nishimura, the President of ERIA, and Hon Ms Nguyen Tuong Van, Secretary-General of AIPA, in their opening remarks both emphasised that the pandemic should be perceived as an opportunity to create better waste management for the long term, as well as make waste a resource.

 There were two different sessions in the joint dialogue.
-The first one discussed about the municipal solid waste because of the pandemic, while the second one discussed about the medical waste.
-In the first session, Prof Enri Damanhuri from Institut Teknologi Bandung explained the condition of municipal solid waste due to COVID-19 in Indonesia and Japan (on behalf of Mr Michikazu Kojima, the senior economist of ERIA).
-He observed that the pandemic created changes in people’s lifestyle because more people rely on online delivery services to obtain their daily needs, which frequently come with layers of packaging.
-As a result, rising amount of plastic waste becomes an inevitable consequence in some cities.
+The first discussed municipal solid waste due to the pandemic, while the second focussed on medical waste.
+In the first session, Professor Enri Damanhuri, from Institut Teknologi Bandung, spoke of the condition of municipal solid waste due to COVID-19 in Indonesia and Japan (on behalf of Mr Michikazu Kojima, ERIA Senior Economist).
+He said the pandemic had created changes in people’s lifestyles because of a greater reliance on online delivery services to obtain their daily needs, which frequently come with layers of packaging.
+An inevitable consequence of this was a rising amount of plastic waste in many cities.

-Prof Damanhuri also noted that current protection to huge number of informal waste workers in Indonesia due to COVID-19 is poor because many of them still have to work with the absence of personal protective equipment (PPE).
-Meanwhile, in Japan, the waste collection workers use mask during work in the pandemic situation.
-Furthermore, there is a clear instruction to dispose the face masks and items used by those infected or suspected of infection, which can be considered to be a safe manner to reduce the contact between the waste collection workers and the waste.
+Prof Damanhuri also noted that protection was very poor for the huge number of informal waste workers in Indonesia due to COVID-19, because many of them still have to work without personal protective equipment (PPE).
+In contrast, in Japan, waste collection workers use masks while they work, and there are clear instructions to dispose of the face masks and items used by those infected or suspected of infection – a safety measure to reduce contact between waste collection workers and the waste.

-Prof Damanhuri hopes that the government can give more recognition to the waste management issue by providing proper technology to manage the waste and more financial support, especially in Indonesia where the domestic waste management only receives 0,6% of the total local government budget.
+Prof Damanhuri said he hoped governments could give more recognition to the waste management issue by providing proper waste management technology and more financial support, especially in Indonesia where domestic waste management only receives 0.6% of the total local government budget.

-In the second session, Prof Agamuthu Pariatamby from Jeffrey Sachs Center on Sustainable Development, Sunway University and High-Level End Foreign Expert, and Ministry of Science and Technology, China demonstrated the condition of clinical waste management during COVID-19 in Malaysia.
+In the second session, Professor Agamuthu Pariatamby, from the Jeffrey Sachs Centre on Sustainable Development, Sunway University, and a High-Level End Foreign Expert for China's Ministry of Science and Technology, gave a presentation on clinical waste management during COVID-19 in Malaysia.

-Prof Pariatamby perceives that the pandemic is highly related with the increase of clinical waste generation, such as disposable gloves, face masks, and PPE.
-By far, the clinical waste management in Malaysia is regulated under Environmental Quality Regulation 2005.
-The regulation states that it is highly fundamental to manage the clinical waste properly before disposing it since it might be harmful for the surrounding environment.
-In this regard, the clinical waste is disposed based on the provided color-coded containers/bags: the blue ones are for the autoclaving clinical waste, the yellow ones are for the waste that goes to incinerators, and the black ones are for the general household waste.
+Prof Pariatamby said the pandemic was highly connected to an increase in clinical waste generation, such as disposable gloves, face masks, and PPE.
+Clinical waste management in Malaysia is regulated under the Environmental Quality Regulation 2005, which states that it is highly fundamental to manage clinical waste properly before disposing of it as it could be harmful for the surrounding environment.
+As a result, clinical waste is disposed of based on the provision of colour-coded containers and bags: blue for autoclaving clinical waste, yellow for waste that goes to incinerators, and black for general household waste.

-Prof Pariatamby ended his presentation by saying that Malaysia has been doing great in managing the clinical waste form healthcare facilities.
-However, more attentions for household clinical waste is required to prevent the waste collectors from health risk exposure due to skyrocketed number of disposed face masks.
+Prof Pariatamby concluded by saying that Malaysia has been doing great in managing the clinical waste from healthcare facilities.
+However, more attention is required for household clinical waste to protect waste collectors from health risk exposure due to the skyrocketing number of used face masks.

-The last presentation was delivered by Mr Boonsong Kaigate from Parliament of Thailand, who shared the management of infectious waste in Thailand.
-At the beginning of the pandemic, the infectious waste in Thailand jumped significantly.
-The number started decreasing in April 2020 since the case of the infected people was also decreasing.
+Mr Boonsong Kaigate, from Thailand's Parliament, spoke in the final presentation on the management of infectious waste in his country.
+At the beginning of the pandemic, the amount of infectious waste in Thailand jumped significantly, then began to decrease in April 2020 when infected cases started to fall.

-Furthermore, as a response of COVID-19, Thailand prepares three phases of emergency plan to support the infectious waste disposal.
-Each of them consists of three steps: collection, transportation, and disposal, involving different stakeholders, such as local government, local healthcare, and military units.
-Mr Kaigate mentioned that the absence of guidelines for household waste disposal becomes an emerging issue in Thailand since it can potentially spread the virus.
+As a response to COVID-19, Thailand prepared a three-step emergency plan to support infectious waste disposal – collection, transportation, and disposal – involving stakeholders such as local governments, local healthcare, and military units.
+Mr Kaigate said the absence of guidelines for household waste disposal was an issue in Thailand as it could potentially spread the virus.

 Author